High Conflict: Why We Get Trapped And How We Get Out by Amanda Ripley is a self-help book published in 2021.

 - If you answered “yes” to 5+ questions, you may be in high conflict

-- Do you lose sleep thinking about this issue?
+- Do you lose sleep thinking about this conflict?

 - Do you feel good when something bad happens to the other person / side, even if it doesn’t directly benefit you?

-- If the other side were to do something you actually agreed with, some small act, would it feel very uncomfortable to acknowledge this out loud?
+- If the other side were to do something you actually agreed with, would it feel very uncomfortable to acknowledge this out loud?

 - Does it feel like the other side is brainwashed beyond the reach of moral reasoning?

 - Do you ever feel stuck?
-Like your brain keeps spinning, ruminating over the same grievances, over and over again, without ever uncovering any new insights?
+Like your brain keeps spinning, ruminating over the same grievances without ever uncovering new insights?

 - When you talk about the conflict with people who agree with you, do you say the same things over and over?